 - a.
-Continue to engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - b.
-Monitor adherence of suppliers to our Third-Party Code of Business Conduct and Ethics. - c.
-Enforce termination of agreements for failure to follow any of the provisions of the Third-Party Code. - d.
-Continue to intensify the Company's efforts to obtain increased information regarding the smelters and refiners used by the Company's suppliers and the sources of Conflict Minerals for those smelters and refiners to develop an enhanced understanding of the Company's Conflict Minerals sources. - e.
-Continue to engage any of our suppliers found to be supplying us with 3TG from sources that support conflict in the DRC or any adjoining country to establish an alternative source of 3TG that does not support such conflict. - f.
-Continue to work with the OECD and relevant trade associations to define and improve best practices and increase transparency in the supply chain in accordance with the OECD Guidance.
+Continue to work with the OECD and relevant trade associations to define and improve best practices and increase transparency in the supply chain in accordance with the OECD Guidance; - b.
+Continue to engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses; and - c.
+Continue to intensify the Company's efforts to obtain increased information regarding the smelters and refiners used by the Company's suppliers and the sources of Conflict Minerals for those smelters and refiners to develop an enhanced understanding of the Company's Conflict Minerals sources.